Noor-Nizar/nanoGCG/README.md

 - `verbosity: str = "INFO"` - the reported logging error level (e.g. "ERROR", "WARNING", "INFO")

+- `test_prefixes: List[str]` - specifies a list of prefixes to check within the model's response.
+The attack is considered successful if the response does not contain any of these prefixes, and the success count (m_c) is incremented accordingly.

+- `max_new_tokens: int = 40` - defines the maximum number of tokens the model is allowed to generate in its response.

 Note that the default nanoGCG configuration will run the GCG algorithm as described in the [original paper](https://arxiv.org/pdf/2307.15043) without algorithmic changes like multi-position token swapping and mellowmax.

 The `run` method returns a `GCGResult` object, which has a `best_string` attribute -- this is the optimized string that can be inserted into prompts.
 Losses and strings from each step of the optimization are returned in the result, via the `losses` and `strings` attributes, along with a `best_loss` attribute that corresponds to `best_string`.